 Tera's Ph.D. research focused on the mechanism by which photoperiod management affects milk production and immune function in dairy cattle.
 After receiving her Ph.D. in 2003, she took an Assistant Professor position at Langston University in Oklahoma at the E. Kika de la Garza Goat Research Institute where she received funding to continue her photoperiod/immune research in the dairy goat.
-Tera spent the next four years in Columbus, Georgia working as an Adult Education instructor and starting her family, which now includes her husband, three daughters, three dogs, and two cats.
+Tera spent the next four years in Columbus, Georgia working as an Adult Education instructor and starting her family, which now includes her husband, three daughters, dogs, cats, goats, alpacas, horses, chickens, and pigs.

 Originally from Fond du Lac, she is happy to call Wisconsin home.
 Tera joined the faculty of the School of Agriculture in August of 2009.
-Her teaching goals include developing courses in Dairy Records Analysis and Small Ruminant Dairying, developing a Dairy Science major, and finishing her cheesemaker's license.
+Her teaching goals include further development of courses in calf and heifer production as well as small ruminant dairying and she hopes to complete her cheesemaker's license.
 She also leads a short-term faculty-led study abroad trip to explore agriculture in Romania.
-Tera is advisor to the Pioneer Dairy Club, coaches the Dairy Challenge team, and is working on creating a Dairy Products Laboratory to make and sell cheese and ice cream.
+Tera is advisor to the Pioneer Dairy Club, coaches the Dairy Challenge team, and has recently finalized the dairy science major.